Evictions of Residential Tenants in Texas

 If a substantial amount of personal property remains, the safer legal course for a landlord is to give notice and pursue a formal eviction, even if the tenant is nowhere to be found.

-JUSTICE COURT PROCEEDINGS
+LANDLORD’S PLEADINGS IN JUSTICE COURT

 Tex.
 R. Civ.
 P. 510.3.
 Eviction Petition

 (a) Contents.
-In addition to the requirements of Rule 502.2, a petition in an eviction case must be sworn to by the plaintiff and must contain: (1) a description, including the address, if any, of the premises that the plaintiff seeks possession of; (2) a description of the facts and the grounds for eviction; (3) a description of when and how notice to vacate was delivered; (4) the total amount of rent due and unpaid at the time of filing, if any; and (5) a statement that attorney fees are being sought, if applicable.
+In addition to the [general justice court pleading] requirements of Rule 502.2, a petition in an eviction case must be sworn to by the plaintiff and must contain: (1) a description, including the address, if any, of the premises that the plaintiff seeks possession of; (2) a description of the facts and the grounds for eviction; (3) a description of when and how notice to vacate was delivered; (4) the total amount of rent due and unpaid at the time of filing, if any; and (5) a statement that attorney fees are being sought, if applicable.

 At the hearing (held not less than 21 days after the petition is filed) the justice of the peace will determine which party has the superior right to immediate possession and what monetary damages (back rent, attorney’s fees, and court costs), if any, will be awarded to a prevailing landlord.
 These are the only issues to be considered.